IBM/flow-bench/README.md

 ### Approach

-For details on the approach to generate flows and the evaluation results on the tests suite refer to Sections 3 and 4 of the [paper](./flow_bench_arxiv.pdf), respectively.
+For details on the approach to generate flows and the evaluation results on the tests suite refer to Sections 3 and 4 of the arxiv [paper](https://arxiv.org/pdf/2505.11646), respectively.

 ### Videos